Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 If your solar panel system is for a church building it will need a faculty.
 This applies whether or not the installation requires planning permission (see above).

 Gaining a faculty is preceded by an application to the Diocesan Advisory Committee (DAC).
+For information on how to apply, and information needed by the DAC, contact Parish Property Support Team (link below).

 If a system is subject to any legal agreement, eg under a community energy scheme, the terms of the agreement need a faculty, as well as the installation itself.
 It is essential to apply in good time to get permission before proceeding.

 It is usually essential for a church to employ an experienced architect or qualified building surveyor to support any planning application, as well as any associated works to the roof or other parts of the building.
+Occasionally a planning consultant may be needed to support the planning application.

 The advice of a structural engineer may also be needed on the suitability of the roof structure.